syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ### Scaling animation

  Scaling animation causes the content of the tile to zoom in/out and is done by setting the [PulseScale](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfPulsingTile~PulseScale.html) property.
-The PulseScale property specifies the translation range in the x-axis and y-axis while pulsing the content.
+The PulseScale property specifies the translation range in the x-axis and y-axis while scaling the content.

 {% tabs %}
 {% highlight XAML %}